 The circular font dates from around 1180, and is the reason the church is a Grade I listed building.
 The eight Virtues and Vices are depicted standing beneath trefoiled arches in blind arcading.
 The Virtues carry weapons whilst the Vices are under the feet of the Virtues.
-In the central arch shown in this photograph is Temperencia overcoming Luxuria at her feet.
-On the left of this is Modestia overcoming Ebretias, and on the right is Paciencia overcoming Ira.
+In the two arches shown in this photograph are a six-winged Seraph, labelled Cherubim, and Largitas overcoming Avaricia.

 © Historic England Archive